aphanotus/borealis/README.md

 #### orient

-Consistently orient specimens in an array of coordinate shape values.
+Consistently orient multiple specimens in an array of coordinate shape values.

 #### pcvar

 A function that returns the proportion of variance explained by each axis in a principal component analysis (PCA).

-#### ggGMMplot
+#### read.tps

-This function is designed to make pretty plots from geometric morphometric ordinations
-#' using the output of `geomorph::gm.prcomp` (Adams et al. 2020).
+A wrapper function for `geomorph::readland.tps`, which reads a `tps} file to obtain landmark coordinates and includes a few routine follow-up steps.

 ### Molecular stuff